gaurab1/InstaPresent/README.md

 # InstaPresent

-This tool was built by Tanay
+This tool was built by Tanay and Gaurab.

 For more info, check out [our devpost](https://devpost.com/software/instapresent)